-Matthew Kirsch is Curator of Research and Digital Projects at The Noguchi Museum.
+Matthew Kirsch is Curator of Research and Digital Content at The Noguchi Museum.

-Transcripts of archival materials are available for accessibility purposes by request to email@example.com.
+Transcripts of archival materials are available by request to firstname.lastname@example.org.

 11 Isamu Noguchi, Isamu Noguchi: The Sculpture of Spaces (New York: Whitney Museum of American Art, 1980), 21.